-The Issuer manages pre-funding prudently through well-diversified funding sources, so all foreseeable funding commitments are met when they fall due.
-This supports the growth of its business and the maintenance of a well-balanced liability portfolio.
+The Issuer manages pre-funding prudently through well-diversified funding sources.
 Such diversification allows the Issuer to pursue a prefunding strategy at the lowest possible cost, while offering safeguards against the difficulty of raising funds in distorted market conditions.
 The current funding sources include: